 The November 15, 2026 cruise on the Marina departs from Civitavecchia (Rome), Italy.
-On this 25 Night Europe To The Caribbean (Rome To Miami) sailing, the ship will visit a total of 17 different cruise port destinations, including its departure port.
+On this 25 Night Europe To The Caribbean (Rome To Miami) sailing, the ship will visit a total of 17 cruise port destinations, including its departure port.
 The Marina sets sail on Sunday, Nov 15th and returns on Thursday, Dec 10th.

 Use the buttons below to toggle between cabin types.